 Just over 3,400 tonnes of construction material, 15% of the total used in BedZED, were reclaimed or recycled products.
 Nearly all of the steel in the building is reused, much of it coming from refurbishment work at Brighton Railway Station.
 Reclaimed timber was used for the interior partitions and some flooring.

 A thousand tonnes of ‘sand’ made from crushed glass was used under the outdoor paving slabs while the timber bollards used around the site’s pavements are recycled railway sleepers.

 BedZED had soaring ambitions to be a very sustainable, zero carbon development but some of the technologies have not proved effective.
 For example, the originally installed combined heat and power plant which provided carbon-free heat and electricity from local street tree thinnings never performed well so was replaced by a gas-fired boiler.

 We have learnt from what has and hasn’t worked, shared this through tours, talks and reports, and used it to inform our One Planet Communities work, including projects such as One Brighton.
 And we continue to work with BedZED residents and Peabody, to make improvements and enable the eco-village to fulfil its sustainability potential.

-Cost: £16 per person, or £10 for concessions (students, pensioners and those who are on benefits).
-All bookings should be made online.
-More bespoke tours can be arranged at £20 per person, which includes a presentation and refreshments.
+Monthly tours: £16 per person, or £10 for concessions (students, pensioners and those who are on benefits).

 A presentation by a senior architect from ZEDfactory can be arranged for an additional £250 per group.
 Please contact us for more information on 020 8404 4880.